iloilo2000/iloilo2000.github.io/blogs/2022-03-01-kali-basics.md

 - Previously run commands: `history`
 - Network config of the interfaces: `ifconfig`
 - Listening ports: `netstat -l`
-- Find file: `find / -name python*`
+- Find file: `find / -name flag.txt`
+  - To filter out the error messages: `find / -name flag.txt 2>/dev/null`
 - Check the version of the installed python: `python --version`
 - The home directory of the users always have some interesting stuff: `/home/<username>`

 ## Find vulnerabilities